arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/wisgate-edge-lite-2/tutorials/update-firmware/content.md

 We assume that you already connected the gateway to your local network, and you can connect to it using your favourite method.

-You can check out the needed steps on the [Getting Started tutorial](/getting-started).
+You can check out the needed steps on the [Getting Started tutorial](./getting-started).

 ## Instructions

 ### Download the Latest Firmware Version

-Go to your gateway's [Arduino Docs Product Page](../../product) go to the Essentials section and click the button with the Latest Firmware Version.
+Go to your gateway's([WisGate Edge Lite 2](../../hardware/wisgate-edge-lite-2#essentials) or [WisGate Edge Pro](../../hardware/wisgate-edge-pro#essentials)) Arduino Docs Product Page go to the Essentials section and click the button with the Latest Firmware Version.

 ![Product Page Essentials section](assets/wisgate-essentials.png)